openweave/openweave-core/BUILDING.md

 #### Configuration headers

-In addition to the Nest Weave SDK configuration script, there are two, optional project-specific configuration headers that you may provide to the Nest Weave SDK to change, at compile time, Nest Weave behavior:
+In addition to the OpenWeave Core configuration script, there are two, optional project-specific configuration headers that you may provide to OpenWeave Core to change, at compile time, Nest Weave behavior:

 * InetProjectConfig.h